bengarrett/DOSee/USAGE.md

 #### `<meta name="dosee:utilities">`

-When set to `true` it tells DOSee to mount a collection of MS-DOS utilities and tools that are accessible from the `U:` drive.
+When set to `true`, it tells DOSee to mount a collection of MS-DOS utilities and tools that are accessible from the `U:` drive.
 The default option is false.

 ✓ `<meta name="dosee:utilities" content="true" />`